crystaldba/postgres-mcp/README.md

 **Postgres Pro** is an open source Model Context Protocol (MCP) server built to support you and your AI agents throughout the **entire development process**—from initial coding, through testing and deployment, and to production tuning and maintenance.

 Postgres Pro does much more than wrap a database connection.
 Features include:

-- **🔍 Database Health**
-    - monitor index health, connection utilization, buffer cache, vacuum health, trasaction id wraparound, invalid constraints, and more.
+- **🔍 Database Health** - monitor index health, connection utilization, buffer cache, vacuum health, trasaction id wraparound, invalid constraints, and more.
-- **⚡ Index Tuning**
-    - explore thousands of possible indexes to find the best solution for your workload, using algorithms similar to those found in commercial databases.
+- **⚡ Index Tuning** - explore thousands of possible indexes to find the best solution for your workload, using algorithms similar to those found in commercial databases.
-- **🤖 Query Plans**
-    - validate and test performance impacts by checking explain plans and simulating the impact of hypothetical indexes.
+- **🤖 Query Plans** - validate and test performance impacts by checking explain plans and simulating the impact of hypothetical indexes.
-- **📊 Schema Intelligence**
-    - context-aware SQL generation based on detailed schema understanding of the tables, views, indexes, sequences, etc.
+- **📊 Schema Intelligence** - context-aware SQL generation based on detailed understanding of the schema including tables, views, indexes and sequences.
-- **🛡️ Safe SQL Execution**
-    - Configurable access control to support both development and production environments, including support for read-only access and safe SQL parsing to prevent security issues.
+- **🛡️ Safe SQL Execution** - configurable access control, including support for read-only mode and safe SQL parsing, making it usable for both development and production.

 For additional background on why we built Postgres Pro, see [our launch blog post](https://www.crystaldba.ai/blog/post/announcing-postgres-mcp-server-pro).